 So these natural ingredients:

-The great thing about these active ingredients?
-They stimulate stem cells to produce new hair, even if the follicle has been badly damaged by the effects of too much testosterone and its bi-products (i.e. DHT).
+These active ingredients stimulate stem cells to produce new hair, even if the follicle has been badly damaged by the effects of too much testosterone and its bi-products (i.e. DHT).
 It’s a MUCH more natural approach to hair growth (unlike harsh chemicals, like minoxidil) and it’s just one of the qualities that makes Shapiro MD special.

 Shapiro’s also different to other hair thinning shampoos because it’s developed by dermatologists – not just canny marketing types, like those behind Keranique.
 In fact, medical experts and customers alike are really positive in their Shapiro MD reviews.

 Now you know how it works, let’s delve in deeper – to those lovely natural ingredients that block DHT.

 Side note: Depending on what treatment you choose, Shapiro MD can include oral finasteride or minoxidil.
 But because I’m not a fan of those things, I’ll focus on its natural products: Shapiro shampoo, conditioner and foam.

 Shapiro MD contains 3 natural DHT blockers in its proprietary triple-action formula:

 Even though it mightn’t be great for the adrenals, caffeine IS effective at boosting blood flow and promoting hair growth (when applied topically).
 The skin absorbs it super-fast into hair follicles, while stopping pesky DHT by blocking the actions of 5-α reductase.